Cofinal morphism of polynomial monads and double delooping: Introduction

-where $\Omega$ is the loop space functor, $Map_{NOp}(-,-)$ is the homotopy mapping space in the category of simplicial non-symmetric operads, $u^*$ is the forgetful functor from multiplicative to non-symmetric operads and $Tot(-)$ is the homotopy totalization. \end{theorem} This result is remarkable especially because of an earlier result from Sinha \cite{sinha1} which connects the space of \emph{long knots modulo immersions} \cite{dwyerhess} with the totalization of the Kontsevich operad.
+where $\Omega$ is the loop space functor, $Map_{NOp}(-,-)$ is the homotopy mapping space in the category of simplicial non-symmetric operads, $u^*$ is the forgetful functor from multiplicative to non-symmetric operads and $Tot(-)$ is the homotopy totalization. \endthm This result is remarkable especially because of an earlier result from Sinha \cite{sinha1} which connects the space of \emph{long knots modulo immersions} \cite{dwyerhess} with the totalization of the Kontsevich operad.
 Due to its importance in algebraic geometry, many proofs of the Turchin-Dwyer-Hess theorem, and generalisation to higher dimensions, exist in the literature \cite{batanindeleger,boavida,ducoulombier,ducoulombierturchin,dwyerhess,turchin}.
-However, we believe that our techniques can provide a new insight and a conceptual explanation of the result which can be generalised to higher dimensions, as we develop hereafter.
+We will use here in particular the theory of polynomial monads as we did in \cite{batanindeleger}.
+Some of the results of \cite{batanindeleger} are unfortunately difficult to apply in order to prove higher delooping results.
+For example, in the delooping theorem \cite[Theorem 8.1]{batanindeleger}, a technical condition of \emph{homotopically cofinal square} needs to be satisfied.
+Such condition is sometimes difficult to check and involves complicated combinatorics.
+That is why, in this paper, we present new results and suggest new techniques which we believe are easier to apply in general.
+In fact, we have recently applied in \cite{delegergrego} the techniques presented here in order to extend the results from Turchin and Dwyer-Hess to iterations of the Baez-Dolan construction \cite{baezdolan}.

-This present work is structured as follows.
+This paper is structured as follows.
 We will start by recalling the notions of polynomial monads, internal algebra classifiers and homotopically cofinal maps in Section \ref{chaptercofinality}.
 Our presentation is strongly inspired from \cite{batanindeleger}.
 In Section \ref{sectioncofinality}, we will construct a polynomial monad $\wbimodbfive$ whose algebras are quintuples $(A,B,C,D,E)$ where $A$ and $B$ are non-symmetric operads, $C$ and $D$ are pointed $A-B$-bimodules and $E$ is a pointed infinitesimal $C-D$-bimodule.
 This data can be organised in the following diagram:

 The notions of pointed bimodules and pointed infinitesimal bimodules are introduced in Subsection \ref{subsectionpointedinfinitesimalbimodule}.
 The reason why $E$ is called \emph{infinitesimal} is that it coincides with the classical notion of infinitesimal bimodules (called \emph{weak bimodules} in \cite{turchin}) when $A=B=C=D$.
 It is not hard to see how this construction can be generalised to higher dimensions: we would have a tower of pairs of elements as in the previous diagram, where each pair are some kind of bimodules over the pair below, and with a single element sitting on top.
 We will also construct a polynomial $\nopbfive$ whose algebras are commutative diagrams